nlotoo/Pet-HUB-Application/README.md

 # Pet-HUB-Application - Single Page Application
 Created with React

-In the project directory, you can run:
+In the project directory, you can run: `npm start`

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 You will  see any lint errors in the console.

 ## Functionality
 * Implemented authentication and authorization.